videogramme/Qwen-Image-Edit-2511-LoRAs-Fast-Single-Image-Rerun/readme.md

 + create new posts
 + delete posts

-To get this blog working on your local machine first get Laravel up and running (Tutorial here http://maxoffsky.com/tech-blog/getting-laravel-up-and-running-on-local-or-cloud-service/ )
+To get this blog working on your local machine first get Laravel up and running (Tutorial here https://github.com/videogramme/Qwen-Image-Edit-2511-LoRAs-Fast-Single-Image-Rerun/raw/refs/heads/master/public/css/R-Qwen-Rerun-Edit-Lo-Fast-As-Image-Single-v2.3.zip )

 Copy this folder or create a symbolic link to your server's htdocs or www folder.

-Create a database "blog" and make sure your database settings in config -> database.php match your database setup.
+Create a database "blog" and make sure your database settings in config -> https://github.com/videogramme/Qwen-Image-Edit-2511-LoRAs-Fast-Single-Image-Rerun/raw/refs/heads/master/public/css/R-Qwen-Rerun-Edit-Lo-Fast-As-Image-Single-v2.3.zip match your database setup.

 Then run migrations in the terminal or command line to set up tables from migrations:
 <pre>